ValeryAndreevichPushkarev/PositionalEncoding/README.md

 2b transistors - 80 mb SRAM, control logic and circuits, and so.

-For example, Groq has 80 TB\s on-die memory bandwidth, that is equals to 80-160 petaOp (by power characteristics).

 Total: About 160 petaOp Int4, compare with 1,2 petaOps on Nvidia Ampere, with acceptable power dissipation.